blockbasenetwork/node/README.md

 ## Main concepts
 The BlockBase node can be run for two different purposes:
-1. To run as a service requester (SR): running the node as a service requester allows you to tap into the network and to issue a sidechain to be stored by service providers.
-That sidechain will hold all your database data.
+1. To run as a service requester (SR): running the node as a service requester allows you to tap into the network and issue a sidechain to be stored by service providers.
+That sidechain will hold all data of your databases.
 You can use the node APIs to insert, update, delete, and query data.
 Running a node as a SR can be viewed as something similar to running a database server.
 SRs pay with BBT (the BlockBase token) for this service.

-2. To run as a service provider (SP): running the node as a service provider allows you to participate on the network to store sidechains from SRs.
+2. To run as a service provider (SP): running the node as a service provider allows you to participate on the network to store sidechains for SRs.
 The SPs earn BBT for providing this service.

 ## Development State
 The node software is in beta and in active testing on the EOS network.
 The software is usable, but will probably still have bugs.
 Use with care and avoid large sums of BBT.

 ## Smart Contracts
-If you are curious about which smart contracts are used, you can find them on bloks.io here [blockbaseopr - Operations Contract](https://bloks.io/account/blockbaseopr) [blockbasetkn - Token Contract](https://bloks.io/account/blockbasetkn)
+If you are curious about which smart contracts are used, you can find them on bloks.io here [blockbaseopr - Operations Contract](https://bloks.io/account/blockbaseopr) and [blockbasetkn - Token Contract](https://bloks.io/account/blockbasetkn).

 # Installation Guide
 Here you can find all the steps to run a node as a [service requester](#Running-a-Node-as-a-Service-Requester) or as a [service provider](#Running-as-a-service-provider).
 This installation guide is tailored to a Linux installation, but it should work on Windows too.

 ## EOS Accounts
-Each instance of the node has to have an EOS account associated to it.
+Each node has to have an EOS account associated to it.
 We recommend using a new EOS account just for that purpose.
 This account must have enough RAM, CPU, and NET to work properly.
 We recommend the following steps to prepare your EOS account:
 1. Create the EOS account: An EOS account can be easily created on bloks.io [here](https://bloks.io/wallet/create-account).

-2. Buy RAM: Buy 10k of RAM for your account.
+2. Buy RAM: Buy 10k of RAM for the EOS account you created.

-3. Get CPU and NET: A BlockBase node uses a lot of CPU and a good amount of NET.
+3. Get CPU and NET: A BlockBase node uses a lot of EOS CPU and a good amount of EOS NET.
 We recommend renting the required CPU and NET through REX.
 To learn more about REX click [here](https://eosauthority.com/rex_history/).

-4. Ensure you have always enough CPU and NET: Renting CPU and NET through REX lasts for one month only, so this could pose a future problem for your node because it may run out of resources.
+4. Ensure the EOS account has always enough CPU and NET: Renting CPU and NET through REX lasts for one month only, so this could pose a future problem for your node because it may run out of resources.
 To ensure your node has always enough resources, we recommend the [Charm service by Chintai](https://arm.chintai.io/).
 You can very easily configure this service to always buy REX for your account when you need the resources.
-We use it on our nodes and we highly recommend them.
+We use it on our nodes and we highly recommend it.

-5. Transfer BBT (The BlockBase token) to that account.
-You will need BBT as a SR or a SP.
+5. Transfer BBT (The BlockBase token) to the EOS account.
+You will need BBT as a SR or as a SP.
 SRs use BBT to pay to SPs for running their sidechain.
 And SPs pledge BBT as collateral that they will lose if they fail to provide the service accordingly.
 In both cases BBT has to be staked.

 **Note: If you wish to run more than one instance of the node, you will need a different EOS account for every one of those instances.**

 ## Software Prerequisites
-The BlockBase node software is built with C# and runs on the .NET Core Platform, and uses MongoBD and Postgres to store its data.
+The BlockBase node software is built with C# and runs on the .NET Core Platform, and uses MongoBD and PostgreSQL to store its data.
 Before running the node, you should install:
 1. .NET Core SDK 2.1 (BlockBase doesn't run on 3.1)

-2. The latest version of MondoDB Server (It should work fine with previous versions too)
+2. The latest version of MongoDB Server (It should work fine with previous versions too)

 3. The latest version of PostgreSQL (It should work fine with previous versions too)

 ## Downloading the code
-To download the code and run the node follow the following steps:
+To download the code follow these steps:
 1. Create a folder where the code will be downloaded to

 2. Open a terminal on that folder and run `git clone https://github.com/blockbasenetwork/node.git`